-- Moe the clown from case 3 of Phoenix Wright: Ace Attorney: Justice for All.
+- Moe the clown from case 3 of Phoenix Wright: Ace Attorney Justice For All.
 "Aha!
 Aha!
 Aha!
 Aha!"
 You actually get penalized if you set off his laughter during the cross-examination, because the Judge is that annoyed by it.

-- In Katawa Shoujo, Misha's trademark "Wa ha ha~!" laugh seems to be this; it certainly seems to grate on Hisao's nerves after a while.
-Probably a good thing the developers decided not to go with full voice-acting...
+- In Katawa Shoujo, Misha's trademark "Wa ha ha~!" laugh grates on Hisao's nerves after a while.

 - In killer7, your enemies are the dreaded Heaven Smiles who blow up on contact and laugh constantly.
 Each different Smile has a different laugh, a good number of which are extremely annoying.
 (Especially the Bombhead Smiles)

 - Laharl's attempt at an Evil Laugh in the Disgaea series can be this, especially to Etna.

 - A knight's laugh in The Last Story is used to show how pompous and corrupt he is, especially during the attack on Gurak civilians.